PhilAndrew/JumpMicro/README.md

 * [Apache Karaf](http://karaf.apache.org/) can be deployed to and is being tested.
 * [Knopflerfish](http://www.knopflerfish.org/) is not tested yet.

+## Configuration

+Configuration is initially loaded from a config file at this environment variable path **JUMPMICRO_CONFIG_PATH**.

+Then secondly, configuration is loaded from Neo4J if it exists in the Neo4J entity named MicroConfig with the nodeId matching the **jumpmicro.nodeid** in the configuration file.

 ## Sugggested development environment

 Use IntelliJ IDEA with the following plugins enabled, enable them in `File / Settings / Plugins`